pc2/HPCC_FPGA/docs/source/technical_support/Basic Setup/index.rst

     ``DEFAULT_REPETITIONS``,10     ,Number of times the kernel will be executed ``FPGA_BOARD_NAME``,p520_hpc_sg280l,Name of the target board

-Additionally the compile options for the Intel or Xilinx compiler have to be specified.
+Additionally, the compile options for the Intel or Xilinx compiler have to be specified.
 For the Intel compiler these are:

 .. csv-table:: Intel Specific Configuration Options